Lifeni/make-it-beautiful/README.md

 You can get the extension at [Microsoft Edge Addon](https://microsoftedge.microsoft.com/addons/detail/make-it-beautiful/jjgkadobhgomjcppaojffnlooknkkodd).

-For Chrome and Opera, you can download the zip package in [Release](https://github.com/Lifeni/make-it-beautiful/releases) for manual installation.
+For Chrome and Opera, you can download the zip archive in [Release](https://github.com/Lifeni/make-it-beautiful/releases) and install it manually.

 ## Introduction

-This is a browser extension and currently only supports Microsoft Edge.
+This is a browser extension that currently only supports Microsoft Edge.

-- 📦 **Support multiple formats**
+- 📦 **Support for multiple formats**

-  It supports JSON, Markdown and other formats, and automatically guesses the file format based on the URL suffix.
+  Supports JSON, Markdown, and other formats, and automatically presumes file formats based on URL suffixes.

 - 💻 **Simple interface**

-  Supports automatic switching between light and dark mode, no extra elements.
+  Supports automatic switching between light and dark modes.

 - 💾 **Useful features**

-  Code highlighting, code block folding, full text copy, file download (some websites need to be saved as manually due to security policies).
+  Code highlighting, code block folding, full text copying, file downloading (some sites need to save as manually due to security policies).

-- 🎨 **Customization Options**
+- 🎨 **Customization options**

   You can customize fonts and themes.

-After installing the extension, you can open [https://api.github.com/users/Lifeni/repos](https://api.github.com/users/Lifeni/repos) to have a try.
+After installing the extension you can open [https://api.github.com/users/Lifeni/repos](https://api.github.com/users/Lifeni/repos) and try it out.

-The extension also supports files in many other formats, such as [README.md](https://raw.githubusercontent.com/Lifeni/make-it-beautiful/master/README.md) and [webpack.config.ts](https://raw.githubusercontent.com/Lifeni/make-it-beautiful/master/webpack.config.ts).
+The extension also supports many other formats, such as [README.md](https://raw.githubusercontent.com/Lifeni/make-it-beautiful/master/README.md) and [webpack.config.ts]( https://raw.githubusercontent.com/Lifeni/make-it-beautiful/master/webpack.config.ts).

-### Screenshot
+## Extension Screenshot

 <details>
    <summary>Code highlighting</summary>